-An outline of the syllabus for each paper, called the rubric, is given in the Examination Regulations.
-Further information and resources, teaching arrangements, and the names of faculty members involved in teaching each paper, can be found on Economics WebLearn/Canvas.
+An outline of the syllabus for each paper (except those that are special subjects), called the rubric, is given in the Examination Regulations.
+Further information and resources, teaching arrangements, and the names of Faculty members involved in teaching each paper, can be found on Economics Canvas.